BiodataAnalysisGroup/CanHeal-NGS-SOPs/SOPs-omics-data-exchange.md

 - **GA4GH standards**: Data exchange standards and frameworks for omics data, provide essential guidelines for secure and interoperable data sharing.

-- **GDPR rules**: Ensure data security using encryption, access controls, and anonymization.
-Keep detailed documentation to comply with GDPR rules and protect individual privacy in all omics data exchanges.
+- **GDPR rules**: Ensure data security through encryption, access controls, and anonymization to safeguard individual privacy in all data exchanges, including image data.
+Maintain detailed documentation to guarantee compliance with GDPR regulations and protect privacy throughout all activities related to data handling.

 - **Rename files so that any patient data are concealed**: Prioritize data confidentiality by implementing a systematic and secure approach to file renaming, ensuring compliance with privacy standards and safeguarding patient information.